-Nonprofits are organizations that have met criteria set by Congress and the Internal Revenue Service (IRS) to qualify for tax-exempt status and are usually dedicated to a specific purpose.
+Nonprofits are organizations that have met criteria set by Congress and the Internal Revenue Service (IRS) to qualify for tax-exempt status; they are usually dedicated to a specific purpose.
 The professional duties of managers who are employed by nonprofits are similar to those who work in the private sector.
-Activities can vary based on the size, needs and mission of the organization and can include business, financial and personnel management, interaction with a board of directors, fundraising and supervision of volunteers.
+Activities can vary based on the size, needs, and mission of the organization and can include business, financial, and personnel management, interaction with a board of directors, fundraising, and supervision of volunteers.

-The federal criteria for nonprofit status eligibility is very specific and must be adhered to closely if an organization wishes to maintain its tax-exempt status.
+The federal criteria for nonprofit status eligibility are very specific and must be adhered to closely if an organization wishes to maintain its tax-exempt status.
 For this reason, nonprofit managers need to understand how to adhere to the criteria while still operating an effective organization.
-Analytical and critical thinking skills, as well as the ability to multitask and interact well with others are key.
-Routine activities also include the ability to oversee employees and volunteers, manage payroll and budgets, use computers and manage the day-to-day operation of an office.
+Analytical and critical thinking skills, as well as the ability to multitask and interact well with others, are key.
+Routine activities also include the ability to oversee employees and volunteers, manage payroll and budgets, use computers, and manage the day-to-day operation of an office.

 Career and Salary Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), social and community service managers (who can work in nonprofit organizations) earned median annual wages of $63,530 in May 2015.
 These workers have a projected employment growth of 10% nationwide from 2014 through 2024, which is faster than average in comparison to all other occupations (www.bls.gov).